rectorphp/getrector-com/resources/docs/custom-set-provider.md

 If you use Twig 2, Rector will load sets for Twig 2.
 Once you bump to Twig 3 in `composer.json`, Rector will automatically load new rules for Twig 3.

 These sets are configured via classes that implement `SetProviderInterface`.
 Let's say you want to create a custom rule set for your Laravel community.
-Once setup, let us know and we can add it to the Rector `withComposerBased()` method.
+Once set up, let us know, and we can add it to the Rector `withComposerBased()` method.

-Let's take is step by step.
+Let's take it step by step.

 ## 1. Create a custom `LaravelSetProvider` class that implements `SetProviderInterface`